 Builds are an incredible experience and I love doing them.
-However, the point of going is to experience the issues first-hand, so that each volunteer can go back home, raise awareness of the challenges and get others involved.
-So, would I rather go again or give someone else the opportunity to catch this vision and share that enthusiasm themselves?
+However, the point of going is to experience the issues first-hand.
+So that each volunteer can go back home, raise awareness of the challenges and get others involved.
+Would I go again or give someone else the opportunity to catch this vision and share that enthusiasm themselves?

 Your daughter, Kerry, and mother-in-law have also supported Habitat for Humanity.
 What inspired you to get your whole family involved?

 We love the way this charity makes a real difference and that we have been able to get involved personally.
-We’ve seen what the results are, so we know that when we give time or money to Habitat for Humanity, that resource is being used effectively to make lives better.
+We’ve seen what the results are.
+We know that when we give time or money to Habitat for Humanity, the resource is being used effectively to make lives better.

 The company I work for, Bloomberg, have also helped me raise money and awareness, encouraging me to run a few half marathons (one with Kerry – she beat me!) and matching funds raised.